Most wearable devices use optical technologies to evaluate heart rate as we have specify earlier in the post: ” The base of non-intrusive wearables“.

 Raw data has to be processed by algorithms into motion-tolerant heart rate data, calculating additional biometrics such as VO2, calories burned, R-R interval, heart rate variability (HRV), blood metabolite concentrations, blood oxygen levels, and even blood pressure.

 Recent wearables come to the market with some of those parameters such as HRV included in the feed-back control for the user.
-This is the case of SONA-sensorsona_sensor_rosegold
+This is the case of SONA-sensor

 Sona Connected Bracelet for Mind & Body from CAEDEN on Vimeo.